pja010/Mutemate/README.md

 If you (or others) get annoyed when...
 - your phone rings or make noise in noise-sensitive places AND/OR
-- you forget to "unmute" your phone after putting it aside, not hearing calls
+- you forget to "unmute" your phone after putting it aside, not hearing incoming calls and alerts

 then fret no more - <i>Mutemate is your friend in need.</i>